glasnt/talks/2018_04_SyPy/slides.md

 Note: we get all ones at the start, then our stripes

 That's because we return one is either or are 1

+That's how binary ANDs and binary ORs work

 This is very similar to what we do in SQL.